hitokiri-mata/katacoda-courses/kubernetes-fundamentals/connectivity/step2-intra.md

 An immediate benefit Kubernetes provides developers of containers is a level playing field for communicating between containers.
 Each container runs in a Pod, each Pod is fronted by a Service that routes traffic to its associated Pods, round-robin style.
 While each Pod in Kubernetes' network plane is assigned a virtual IP, you should not to connect to containers with these IPs.
 In fact, within your container code there should typically be no coupling to the Kubernetes ecosystem.

 To start communicating to a Service and its associated Pod, install a small, typical NGINX application.
-Add a [Nginx](https://hub.docker.com/_/nginx/) deployment with an associated service named "nginx" to the _default_ namespace:
+Add a [Nginx](https://hub.docker.com/_/nginx/) deployment with an associated service named _nginx_ to the _default_ namespace:

 `kubectl apply -f https://raw.githubusercontent.com/javajon/kubernetes-fundamentals/master/nginx/nginx.yaml`{{execute}}